 March 17, 2026

-|9780822949114|Rhetoric has been concerned with truth from the beginning.
-Beginning at least with Plato, rhetoric often has been blamed for the death of truth.
-And the field of contemporary rhetorical studies has been skeptical of easy understandings of truth.
-Meanwhile, hostility to truth seems to be doing a lot of damage, even if truth itself may never have been as reliable as hoped.
+|9780822949114|Rhetoric has long had a contentious relationship with the idea of truth, and the field of contemporary rhetorical studies has often been skeptical of easy understandings of truth.
+Meanwhile, hostility to truth is doing a lot of real-world damage, even if truth itself may never have been completely reliable.
 The idea of post-truth poses systemic problems for rhetoric’s traditional concerns.
 Active obfuscation, negation of truth, and even truth-indifference are certainly not new.
-But the past couple of decades have seen a proliferation and pervasiveness of falsities,…
+But the past couple of decades have seen a proliferation and pervasiveness of falsities, rendering the term “post-truth” an identifiable marker of the contemporary moment.
+Public life regularly…